Lake George – current water temperature and swimming conditions

 Water Temperature Over the Last 30 Days

-While water temperatures in Lake George declined overall during the past month, they have shown a noticeable rebound over the last week.
+Water temperatures in Lake George have been gradually cooling over the past month, with a further drop recorded during the last week.

-According to our forecast, the water temperature in Lake George will be 20.1°C in the next 7 days.
+According to our forecast, the water temperature in Lake George will be 11.5°C in the next 7 days.
 See the table below for daily data for the upcoming week.

 Table of Daily Water Temperature Data